mohitpai/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 ![](assets/journey64.png)

-If you're using the [Adobe Experience Platform Segmentation Service](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html){target="_blank"} to create your segments, you can leverage them in your journey conditions.
-Refer to [Using segments in conditions](../building-journeys/condition-activity.md#using-a-segment).
+If you're using the [Adobe Experience Platform Segmentation Service](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html){target="_blank"} to create your audiences, you can leverage them in your journey conditions.
+Refer to [Using audience in conditions](../building-journeys/condition-activity.md#using-a-segment).

 >[!NOTE]